WSU-kduncan/s24cicd-MishkaFloof/README-CI.md

 ### Run the Container
-1. After building the Docker image, run the following command to start a container: 'docker run -d -p 80:80 my-website-image'
+1. After building the Docker image, run the following command to start a container: `docker run -d -p 80:80 my-website-image`

 ### View the Project Running in the Container